 Voles are difficult to eradicate since they bear a new litter several times a year.
 Vole control professionals are critical to stemming an infestation.

-Let one of our lawn and pest experts take a good look at your lawn, so they can prepare a plan to get rid of moles and voles.
-Please leave your information on the Mole Guard website, and we will set up an appointment at your convenience.
+Let one of our lawn and pest experts look at your lawn, so they can prepare a plan to eliminate moles and voles.
+Please leave your information on the TermiGuard website, and we will set up an appointment at your convenience.

 While it may be tempting to try home remedies to address a vole infestation, many of these methods are largely ineffective in the long run.
 For instance, some homeowners may attempt to use natural repellents, such as castor oil, mothballs, or predator urine, to deter voles from their gardens.
 However, the effectiveness of these repellents is often inconsistent and short-lived, as voles may become accustomed to the scent or move to another part of the garden.

 Similarly, some people may employ DIY trapping methods, like setting up snap traps or live traps to capture voles.
 While these approaches may catch a few voles, they are unlikely to provide a comprehensive solution, as voles reproduce rapidly and can quickly repopulate an area.
 Moreover, DIY trapping can be time-consuming and frustrating, as voles are elusive creatures that often avoid traps.